nfdi4plants/isa-ro-crate-profile/profile/0.1/isa_ro_crate.md

 |software|COULD|SoftwareApplication|Software or tool used as part of the lab protocol to complete a part of it.|
 |sameAs|COULD|URL|URL of a reference Web page that unambiguously indicates the item's identity.
 E.g. the URL of the item's Wikipedia page, Wikidata entry, or official website.|

+_TODO add Sample, Data and PropertyValue_

 ## Example ro-crate-metadata.json

+_TODO: simple example and a link to a more complete example_